iaine/ReproResOxford/eps/git.md

 It allows your local version to come up to date with any other changes before you send your changes to the main branch.
 You may find that you have a merge issue, it can be fixed early on.

 ## Push

 Now we can move our code from our local machine to the online version.

 ```
     git push origin master
 ```

+Using git push origin, we tell the local git to push the committed changes to the online repository.